chef/chef-web-docs/chef_master/source/install_server_ha.rst

 Nodes
 ----------------------------------------------------------------
-* Three backend cluster nodes
+* Three backend cluster nodes are required.
+Less and more than this number is neither tested nor supported by Chef
 * One or more frontend group nodes

 Hardware Requirements